We are open to the public by appointment. Contact us via phone or email to schedule your visit.

 Both the Moluccas in eastern and Sumatra in western Indonesia are depicted in detail, revealing their importance as strategic maritime locations.
 The lush, tropical islands of the Moluccas, located at the confluence of a series of maritime trade routes had already been central to maritime commerce and the economy of the region long before this map was drawn.
 Sumatra’s pivotal location is at the westernmost point of trading routes across the South China Sea, which also serves as the entrance to the Indian Ocean and was long the source of fierce rivalry involving the Dutch, Portuguese and English regarding control of the fabulous wealth-creating spice trade of the time.

-Though the centre of southeast Asia begins in Ming China, the chart is centered on the Sea rather than land, marking a break with the long-held tradition of China being the centre of the known world, and most often being represented as such in charts and maps.
+Though the center of southeast Asia begins in Ming China, the chart is centered on the Sea rather than land, marking a break with the long-held tradition of China being the center of the known world, and most often being represented as such in charts and maps.
 The artistry of the map is worthy of attention as the author took pains to include even flora and fauna in many regions.

 The time period to which creation of the map can be attributed was during the late Ming period, probably during the reign of Zhu Yijun (personal name), also known as Emperor Zhernzong, the Hanli Emperor, who ruled from 1563-1620.
 The Ming Dynasty ruled China from 1368 – 1644 CE, during which time its population is thought to have doubled.
 Other notable Ming achievements include the restoration and refurbishment of the Great Wall to its greatest glory, large naval expeditions, vibrant maritime trade, and the rise of a heavily monetized economy.